AlexGoesCode/alexgoescode/readme.md

 better responsivness, few extra features and a deployment.</p>

 <p>It is a satirical e-commerce style webshop, which is<br>
-selling funny figures of politicians and powerful people.</p>
+selling funny figures of politicians and powerful people.<br>
+Product images are custom made with AI.</p>

 You can check the repo here